Error: “The virtual machine or snapshot is already in use” while performing snapshot deletion task

 snapshot1.disk0.node = "scsi0:0"

-• As a result, the disk is detected as "in use" during deletion, and the snapshot removal process fails.
+• The simultaneous reference to the same base VMDK file by snapshot0 and snapshot1 creates a logical inconsistency in the snapshot chain, despite their parent–child relationship.
+As a result, the disk is detected as "in use" during deletion, and the snapshot removal process fails.

 Resolution

-1. Important: Before proceeding, take a full backup of the virtual machine.
+Important: Before proceeding, ensure a full backup of the affected virtual machine is completed.

 cd /vmfs/volumes/datastore_name/virtual_machine_name/